savadikarc/gift/README.md

 Please follow the instructions in [experiment_setup/SETUP.md](experiment_setup/SETUP.md) to setup the environment.

 # Experiments and Setup
-## Commonsense Reasoning
+## Language Modeling
-Please refer to [scripts/commonsense/README.md](scripts/commonsense/README.md) for details on data preparation and training.
+Please refer to [scripts/language_modeling/README.md](scripts/language_modeling/README.md) for details on data preparation and training for commonsense reasoning, arithmetic reasoning and instruction tuning experiments.

 ## Visual Recognition
 ### FGVC